 This unique language is formed by combining French, African languages, and Indigenous Caribbean languages.
 Other cultural influences also impacted it.

-This language is characterized by its grammar rules, words, accents, and pronunciation.
+This language is characterized by its grammar, vocabulary, accents, and pronunciation.
 It reflects the history and culture of the Caribbean islands.

 (v) Réunion Creole